 The document provides an overview of the SWIFT Certified Application programme.
-It describes the benefits for SWIFT users and for application vendors that want to certify a software application for compliance against SWIFT standards, messaging services, and connectivity.
-This document also describes the validation processes that SWIFT uses to check the compliance of vendor products.
+It describes the benefits of the programme for SWIFT registered providers that have a software application they want to certify for compatibility with SWIFT standards, messaging services, and connectivity.
+This document also describes the application and validation processes that SWIFT uses to check such SWIFT compatibility.
+SWIFT's certification of an application is not an endorsement, warranty, or guarantee of any application, nor does it guarantee or assure any particular service level or outcome with regard to any certified application.